 Certified Local Government Program

-Responsibilities of a CLG include maintaining a historic preservation commission, surveying local historic properties, enforcing state or local preservation laws, reviewing National Register Nominations, and providing for public participation in historic preservation activities.
-Find a list of current program participants here.
+Responsibilities of a CLG include maintaining a qualified historic preservation commission, surveying local historic properties, conducting local design review, reviewing National Register Nominations, educating the commission and teh public, and providing for public participation in historic preservation activities.

 DAHP's Historic Preservation experts work closely together with Certified Local Governments to support and foster expertise in historic preservation at the local level.
 Together, CLGs and DAHP advocate for the preservation of your community's precious historic resources.
 Through education and information, the CLG program provides leadership and partnership for the protection of our shared heritage.
 For more information contact our Certified Local Government Coordinator, Michelle Thompson at (360) 890-2617 or email: email@example.com.

 Announcement!
 FY25 CLG grant applications are open.
 Due to firstname.lastname@example.org April 28, 2024.

 Webinar: Filling out your CLG Grant application

 Tuesday, February 13, 2024 3-4